iip-ecosphere/platform/platform/documentation/FAQ.md

 *Reason:* The platform is based on more than 20 libraries and frameworks, of which some are not on the most recent state for your installed JDK.
 Some integrated dependencies even prevent the use of more recent JDKs (see [installation](INSTALL.MD) and [development](README.MD) guidelines).

 *Solution:* This message shall have disappeared after the migration to JDK 17 (see [#106](https://github.com/iip-ecosphere/platform/issues/106) and our [migration story](MigrationStory.md)), but may re-occur with JDK 21.

+## When I build more than one own example, builds are failing

+*Symptom:* There are more than two (own) all-in-one examples that seem to be conflicting during build.

+*Reason:* All-in-one examples contain everything to build a standalone application, i.e., an entire model.
+This includes the generated shared code parts for all applications, which are stored in a single (interface) artifact.
+If two all-in-one applications share the same maven coordinate for the (interface) artifact, each application is overriding the artifact in the maven repository, which may lead to mutual build errors.
+While all-in-one examples are helpful for initial technical steps as well as for regression tests, a running platform instance maintains all applications in a single model, thus, a single (interface) instance and such conflicts do not occur.

+*Solution:* Each application shall have its own artifacts, in particular for the interface artifact, but also for the implemented services and the application.
+A lazy solution is to just assign unique version numbers for the respective artifacts, a more safe solution is to change the artifact names.
+Consider the following files in `src/main/easy`:

+  * `TechnicalSetup.ivml`: Variable `sharedArtifact` defines the maven coordinate for the shared (interface) artifact.
+  * `AllServices.ivml`: Field `artifact` in all defined services.

+After changing the values, run `mvn install` on all affected all-in-one examples.